A revisit on the hydrogen atom induced by a uniform static electric field: Introduction

-Our primary objective is to present a mathematically rigorous and straightforward method for approximating the eigenvalues of a hydrogen atom induced by a uniform static electric field as a pedagogical illustration of using advanced one-variable calculus to solve fundamental quantum mechanics problems for undergraduates.
-Quantum mechanics is related to perturbation theory and the non-relativistic hydrogen atom in parabolic coordinates, while advanced one-variable calculus is represented by the integral of associated Laguerre polynomials.
-In our method, the operators are expressed in parabolic coordinates, which are efficient and widely-utilized for atomic ionization studies.
+Our objective is to present a mathematically rigorous and straightforward method for approximating the eigenvalues of a hydrogen atom induced by a uniform static electric field as an illustration of the use of advanced one-variable calculus to solve fundamental quantum mechanics problems.
+More specifically, quantum mechanics is related to perturbation theory and the non-relativistic hydrogen atom in parabolic coordinates, while advanced one-variable calculus is represented by the integral of associated Laguerre polynomials.
+In our approach, the operators are expressed in parabolic coordinates, which are efficient and widely used for atomic ionization studies.
 Using the parabolic coordinates effectively reduces the number of analytical calculations, as the integrals of the associated Laguerre polynomials can be calculated using the general formula.
-Moreover, by performing numerical calculations based on the Siegert State (SS) method \cite{batishchev2010atomic,pham2014,ohgoda2017photoionization}, we also address the issue of evaluating the exactness and the range of field strength such that the approximated formula continues to accurately characterize the dependence of the eigenvalues on the field strength.
-The comparisons are illustrated for the ground state and some highly-excited states with the principal quantum number up to $n = 10$.
+Moreover, we numerically solve the Schr\"{o}dinger equation of the system by employing the Siegert State (SS) method \cite{batishchev2010atomic,pham2014,ohgoda2017photoionization} (see Appendix B for more details) in order to evaluate the exactness and the range of field strength such that the approximated formulas are still applicable.
+A comparison is illustrated for the ground state and some highly excited states with the principal quantum number up to $n = 10$.

-The article's structure is as follows.
-In Section 2, the general formula for the integral of associated Laguerre polynomials is derived in detail.
-In Section 3, we present the derivation of the formula characterizing the quadratic Stark effect of hydrogen as a pedagogical application of using advanced one-variable calculus to solve quantum mechanical problems, as well as comparisons of the approximate formula and numerical calculations.
-The conclusion is presented in Section 4.
-This article employs the atomic units in which $\hbar = m_e = e = 1$ for the sake of simplification. $X^{(n)}$ denotes the $n$th-order perturbative correction to the physical quantity $X$.
+The structure of the article is as follows.
+In Sec. \ref{sec_analytical}, we present the derivation of the formula characterizing the quadratic Stark effect of hydrogen as an application of using advanced one-variable calculus to solve quantum mechanical problems, as well as comparisons of the approximate formula and numerical calculations.
+The conclusion is presented in Sec.
+III.
+This article uses the atomic units in which $\hbar = m_e = e = 1$ for the sake of simplification. $X^{(n)}$ denotes the $n$th-order perturbative correction to the physical quantity $X$.
+Appendix A reformulates the integral of Laguerre polynomials, while an overview of the Siegert state method is presented in Appendix B.